Unified Static and Dynamic Network: Efficient Temporal Filtering for Video Grounding

-For dynamic filter $\mathcal{F}_{filter}$, more details about the settings of convolution layers, kernel size, and hidden size for 2D proposal generation are listed in Table~\ref{tab:config}.
-The parameters size of S$^3$Net (Section~\ref{sec:3SNet}), DTFNet (Section~\ref{sec:DTFNet}) and proposal generation (Section~\ref{sec:2d}) are also provided in Table~\ref{tab:config}.
+For dynamic filter $\mathcal{F}_{filter}$, settings of convolution layers, kernel size, and hidden size for 2D proposal generation are listed in Table~\ref{tab:config}.
+Parameters size of S$^3$Net (Section~\ref{sec:3SNet}), DTFNet (Section~\ref{sec:DTFNet}) and proposal generation (Section~\ref{sec:2d_proposal}) are also provided in Table~\ref{tab:config}.

 \textbf{Implementation Details.} For a fair comparison, we utilize the same video features provided by 2D-TAN~\cite{zhang2020learning}, which includes 500-dim C3D feature~\cite{tran2015learning} on ActivityNet Captions, 4096-dim VGG feature~\cite{simonyan2014very} on Charades-STA, and 500-dim C3D feature on TACoS from~\cite{liu2020jointly}.
 Besides, there are currently other popular C3D feature and I3D feature~\cite{carreira2017quo} available on Charades-STA, so we also use the 4096-dim C3D feature from~\cite{zeng2020dense} and 1024-dim I3D feature provided by~\cite{mun2020local}.
 Following previous work~\cite{wang2022negative}, we use the GloVe~\cite{pennington2014glove} and BERT~\cite{sanh2019distilbert} to extract textual feature.
 For the audio feature, we use the HuggingFace~\cite{wolf2019huggingface} implementation of Data2vec~\cite{baevski2022data2vec} with pre-trained model ``facebook/data2vec-audio-base-960h'' for SLVG.
 Specifically, we set the audio sampling rate to 16,000 Hz, and use the python audio standard library ``librosa'' to read the original audio and input it into the Data2vec model to obtain the audio sequence embedding.
 Additionally, we use LayerNorm and AvgPool operations to aggregate the entire audio representation.
 The feature dimensions of both text and audio are 768.